andypiper/awesome-modern-twitter-api/readme.md

 A curated list of awesome libraries, SDKs, software and resources for the _modern_ (post-v1.1) Twitter API.

 The [Twitter API](https://developer.twitter.com/) is the programming interface that enables developers to build apps and tools on top of the Twitter Developer Platform.
 Version 2 of the API represented a complete rewrite from the legacy (v1.1) platform, with new endpoints, data formats, and semantics.
+This list only includes content that is directly relevant to the modern API.

+Feel free to [contribute](./contributing.md) to the list, or add to the [discussion](https://github.com/andypiper/awesome-modern-twitter-api/discussions) around items that could be included in the future.

 ## Contents